MECEN-TOURS/SC-2019-2020/README.md

     - numérique : numpy scipy
     - formel : sympy
 3. Graphe et Ordonnancement
     - networkx

 ## Programmation

-- bien choisir les noms (variables fonctions etc...)
+- Bien choisir les noms (variables fonctions etc...)
-- principe DRY (don't repeat yourself)
+- Principe DRY (don't repeat yourself)
-- conception modulaire (une fonction a une seule tâche)
+- Conception modulaire (une fonction a une seule tâche)
-- Principe POO
+- Garder au maximum les fonction pures (et les tester) en cas de mutation passer en programmation objet.
+- Garder le code simple, (Kernighan law : debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.)